Skip to main content

 End Date: 31.12.2024

-Within the scope of this project, we are carrying out capacity-building and research activities aimed at enabling civil society in Turkey to play a more effective role in the efforts to restart and continue a new peace process, thereby contributing to the advocacy of peace by civil society.
+Since 2020, as part of our project supported by the Olof Palme International Center, we carry out capacity-building and research activities aimed at enabling civil society in Turkey to play a more effective role in the efforts to restart and continue a new peace process, thereby contributing to the advocacy of peace by civil society.
+Throughout the project, we have organized many workshops aimed at enhancing collaboration among civil society organizations and youth working in the field of peace in order to strengthen peace advocacy and make it more visible on a national and international level.

 Objective